basho/basho_docs/source/languages/en/riak/quickstart.md

 10017, 10027, and 10037, respectively.
 Since they all share the same host, we can create a node builder object and create new nodes using that builder.
-This time, though, we'll add those nodes to a Java `List` that we can pass to our cluster object.
+This time, though, we'll add those nodes to a Java `List` that we can pass to our cluster object:

 ```java
 List<RiakNode> nodes = new LinkedList<RiakNode>();